 Bobbie Kirkhart grew up a very religious child in a devout liberal Protestant family in Enid, Oklahoma.
 At the University of Oklahoma, she majored in journalism and taught a Sunday school class.
 After college, she became a social worker in South Central Los Angeles, serving mostly black and Latina single mothers.
 Her work experience eventually caused her to reevaluate her belief in an omnipotent, omnibenevolent god, and after further consideration she became an atheist.

 Many years later Bobbie became active in the freethought community, joining Atheists United in 1983.
 Since then Bobbie has served as president of Atheist Alliance International, and as vice president of the Secular Coalition for America.
 In addition to her work with Camp Quest, she is currently president of Atheists United, and a board member of Atheist Alliance of America.

 Bobbie is a contributing author in three books: Parenting Beyond Belief: On Raising Ethical, Caring Kids Without Religion; The Fundamentals of Extremism: the Christian Right in America; and Everything You Know About God Is Wrong (the Book).
 She is a widow, with one daughter, and two grandsons.

-Bob has been a counselor for 4 years and a board member for 3 for Camp Quest of Minnesota.
-His connection to Camp Quest started in 2008 when he passed by a Camp Quest table at the American Atheists national convention in Minneapolis.
-Bob signed up to volunteer for the 2008 camp session, and he has considered camp the best thing he does ever since.
+Bob's connection to Camp Quest started in 2008 when he passed by a Camp Quest table at the American Atheists national convention in Minneapolis.
+Bob signed up to volunteer for Camp Quest Minnesota's 2008 session, and he has considered camp the best thing he does ever since.